-About three and a half years ago, Chris and I decided we were overweight and gaining.
+About the end of 2013, Chris and I decided we were overweight and gaining.
 At that stage we were both 90kg.
 I did a bit of research, based on the movie I'd seen called Fat Head, and discovered a wealth of literature that pointed to low carbohydrate and high fat being the possible solution to our weight issues.
 I had always been happy to eat meat and cream, but also with plenty of bread and sweet things.
 Chris, not so much meat, but plenty of flour and sugar based baking.
 I thought my fairly excessive beer drinking had been partly responsible, so had given that up some 4 years earlier.
 In spite of giving up my Heinekens (which Russell may remember) I still continued to put on weight.

 So the best option for us seemed to be for me to take over the cooking and come up with meals for the two of us that met the low carb, high fat criteria.
 Basically, we could eat as much meat, eggs, fish and dairy products as we liked, but had to quit the bread, potatoes (and other vegetables that grew underground), rice and pasta.
 The theory with the way of eating was that you could 'fill up' on fatty foods and simple fibrous green veggies (the crucifer family, broccoli, cauli, cabbage) and that would give you the nutrients you needed but also curb the appetite automatically, such that you didn't overeat on carbs.
 Initially there were still carb and sugar cravings, but that went away - as did the weight.

 We both shed about 15 kg (or 17% of our starting body weight within about 4 months.
 We went from 'obese' to the top end of 'normal'.
 Waist measurement was half or less than our height (the best indicator of healthy weight - in my opinion).